 Welcome Giant Eagle shoppers!
 We get many questions about Giant Eagle deals and coupons so it was time that we made a Giant Eagle Couponers FAQ page 🙂 If you have a question that is not answered below, feel free to ask a question in the comments below or over in the Giant Eagle Couponers group!
-I will be adding to the post below as we get new questions so be sure to check back 🙂
+When you are ready to shop, check out the current Giant Eagle deals here!

 - Where do I print coupons for Giant Eagle deals?

 - What are double coupons?

 - Will Giant Eagle accept coupons with a Walmart Logo?